 - Preview and select the photos you want to recover.

 - Click Recover again to perform the recovery.
+Disk Drill will ask you to select a suitable recovery destination.

 Variant 2.
 For Windows Users with Photo Recovery Software